achingbrain/electron-adventure/exercises/hello_world/problem.md

 This should start the basic app and display `Well hey there!!!` in a window.

-To finish this exercise, open `/src/index.html` from the `my-first-app` directory and create a button with the id 'my-first-button'.
+To finish this exercise, open `/src/index.html` and create a button with the id 'my-first-button' which when clicked shows the text 'Electron is great' in an element with the id 'my-first-text'.

 Once you have done this, build your application and verify your steps:

 ```
-$ electron-forge make
+$ electron-forge package
 $ electron-adventure verify /path/to/my-first-app/out/my-first-app-darwin-x64/my-first-app.app/Contents/MacOS/my-first-app
 ```

+Don't forget to run `electron-forge package` after each change to your app.

 ## References